zenml-io/zenml/docs/book/mlops-stacks/orchestrators/local-docker.md

 ## When to use it

 You should use the local Docker orchestrator if
-* you want the steps of your pipeline run locally in isolated environments.
+* you want the steps of your pipeline to run locally in isolated environments.
 * you want to debug issues that happen when running your pipeline in Docker containers without waiting and paying for remote infrastructure.